-3.2.1.
-Definition of the Company's organisational chart and responsibilities 3.2.2.
-The corporate Functions 3.2.4.
-The organisational structure relating to workplace health and safety, operational management and the safety monitoring system 3.2.5.
-The organisational structure in the environmental area 4.
-SYSTEM OF POWERS AND DELEGATIONS 5.
-INFORMATION TECHNOLOGY AND MANUAL PROCEDURES 6.
-THE BUDGET AND MANAGEMENT CONTROL 6.1.
-Programming phase and definition of the budget 6.2.
-Final balance stage 33 6.3.
-Workplace health and safety and environmental investments 34 7.
-THE WORKPLACE HEALTH AND SAFETY CONTROL SYSTEM 34 7.1.
-Operational management of Workplace Health and Safety 34 7.2.
-The Workplace Health and Safety Monitoring System 34 8.
-THE INTEGRATED ENVIRONMENTAL, HEALTH AND SAFETY POLICY 34 9.
-THE COMPLIANCE OFFICE 37 9.1.
-Term of office and reasons for termination 38 9.2.
-The cases of ineligibility and withdrawal 38 9.3.
-The resources of the Compliance Office 38 9.4.
-Duties and powers 38 9.5.
-Rules of the Compliance Office 38 9.6.
-Information to the Compliance Office 39 9.7.
-Information from the Compliance Office to the Board of Directors 40 10.
-THE CODE OF ETHICS / OF CONDUCT 40 11.
-THE VALAGRO DISCIPLINARY SYSTEM 42 11.1.
-Development and adoption of the Disciplinary System 42 11.2.
-The structure of the Disciplinary System 43 11.2.1.
-The recipients of the Disciplinary System 11.2.2.
-Conduct subject to the application of the Disciplinary System 43 11.2.3.
-The penalties 11.2.4.
-The application of penalties 12.
-COMMUNICATION AND TRAINING RELEVANT TO THE MODEL AND PROTOCOLS 12.1.
-Communication and involvement as regards the Model and relevant Protocols 46
+2.11.
+Model's structure 33 3.
+THE GOVERNANCE MODEL AND ORGANISATIONAL STRUCTURE OF VALAGRO S.P.A 33 3.1.
+The governance model 34 3.2.
+The organisational structure 34 3.2.1.
+Definition of the Company's organisational chart and responsibilities 34 management and the safety monitoring system 4.
+SYSTEM OF POWERS AND DELEGATIONS 34 5.
+INFORMATION TECHNOLOGY AND MANUAL PROCEDURES 35 6.
+THE BUDGET AND MANAGEMENT CONTROL 35 6.1.
+Programming phase and definition of the budget 35 6.2.
+Final balance stage 35 6.3.
+Workplace health and safety and environmental investments 36 7.
+THE WORKPLACE HEALTH AND SAFETY CONTROL SYSTEM 36 7.1.
+Operational management of Workplace Health and Safety 36 7.2.
+The Workplace Health and Safety Monitoring System 36 8.
+THE INTEGRATED ENVIRONMENTAL, HEALTH AND SAFETY POLICY 36 9.
+THE COMPLIANCE OFFICE 39 9.1.
+Term of office and reasons for termination 40 9.2.
+The cases of ineligibility and withdrawal 40 9.3.
+The resources of the Compliance Office 40 9.4.
+Duties and powers 40 9.5.
+Rules of the Compliance Office 41 9.6.
+Information to the Compliance Office 41 9.7.
+Information from the Compliance Office to the Board of Directors 42 10.
+THE CODE OF ETHICS / OF CONDUCT 43 11.
+THE VALAGRO DISCIPLINARY SYSTEM 44 11.1.
+Development and adoption of the Disciplinary System 44 11.2.
+The structure of the Disciplinary System 45 11.2.1.
+The recipients of the Disciplinary System 45